Victoria Princewill: In the Palace of Flowers

 Princewill's debut novel, In the Palace of Flowers, was published in 2021 by Cassava Republic Press.

 Set in the Qajar court of Iran in 1894, In the Palace of Flowers is inspired by one of the only available first-person accounts of a black woman enslaved there.
-Princewill tells the story of the lesser known Trans-Saharan slave trade, a contradictory experience, where the enslaved, concubines and eunuchs with access to wealth and power were educated.
-Educated but not empowered, the novel follows Jamila and Abimelech, two Abyssinians, pursuing meaningful lives while navigating the deadly politics of the opulent and sinister Persian court.
+Princewill tells the story of the lesser known Trans-Saharan slave trade, where the enslaved, concubines and eunuchs with access to wealth and power were educated.
+The novel follows Jamila and Abimelech, two Abyssinians, navigating the politics of the opulent and sinister Persian court.
 This takes place amidst rising nationalism, a little over a decade before the Persian Constitutional Revolution.

-In the Palace of Flowers was named Top 5 Books of 2021 by Times' Radio by Mariella Frostrup, Best books of 2021 by African Arguments, the Royal African Society's online magazine, and was specially recommended by Harvard.
+In the Palace of Flowers was named as one of the Top 5 Books of 2021 by Times Radio by Mariella Frostrup, Best books of 2021 by African Arguments, the Royal African Society's online magazine, and was specially recommended by Harvard.

-Paul Spalding-Mulcock, reviewing it in The Yorkshire Times, declared, "Victoria Princewill's debut [...] a compelling example of historical fiction at its finest" adding that "her prose is a thing of measured, elegant beauty."
+Paul Spalding-Mulcock, reviewing it in the Yorkshire Times, declared, "Victoria Princewill's debut [...] a compelling example of historical fiction at its finest" adding that "her prose is a thing of measured, elegant beauty."

 Samira Sawlani, Al-jazeera journalist and co-founder of the Bare Lit Festival said "Through beautiful prose the hugely gifted Victoria Princewill transports us to another time and world, telling a story which has one wholly absorbed.
 Love, danger, politics, history and art, In The Palace of Flowers is a sweepingly stunning tale that has it all."

 Minna Salami praised her "captivating storytelling skills and impressive historical knowledge," describing the book as "an awe-inspiring, dynamic and powerful novel about a part of African history that few other writers have told".
 Calling the book "restorative" and "illuminating," she wrote that it "gripp[ed] the reader's mind with vivid and seductive language".

-Writing about it for Electric Literature, Megan Benard called it a 'deeply moving and beautiful account of a woman trying to find the freedom she's always lacked' and included In the Palace of Flowers in her 11 books about misunderstood women in history.
+Writing about it for Electric Literature, Megan Benard called it a "deeply moving and beautiful account of a woman trying to find the freedom she's always lacked" and included In the Palace of Flowers in her 11 books about misunderstood women in history.

 Aincre Evans, a feminist scholar of African feminist theory and a DPhil candidate at Oxford, listed In the Palace of Flowers as one of their 5 must-read African Feminist Books, referring to "Princewill [as having] weave[d] a beautiful plot of politics, love, resistance, and history into being."